Orbital-selective electron correlations in high-$T_{\rm c}$ bilayer nickelates: from a global phase diagram to implications for spectroscopy

 To directly probe the bonding-antibonding splitting, we propose to measure the out-of-plane component $\sigma_{zz}$, which is contributed from intraorbital transitions by the polarization set up.
 As illustrated by the solid arrow in Fig.~\ref{Fig:3}{\bf b}, when the bonding band sinks to below $E_F$, such an interband transition would generate a sharp peak at about $1$ eV in $\sigma_{zz}$, as shown in Fig.~\ref{Fig:4}{\bf c}.
 However, if the bonding band crosses $E_F$, the transition associated with the portion above $E_F$ will no longer contribute; $\sigma_{zz}$ would be substantially suppressed with the peak position almost unchanged, as can be inferred from Fig.~\ref{Fig:4}{\bf c}.
 Therefore, measuring $\sigma_{zz}$ in the high-pressure phase would allow not only the determination of the bonding-antibonding splitting energy but also the assessment about whether the bonding state crosses the Fermi level.

+\textit{Discussion and conclusion.~} The above results have been derived based on a tight-binding model for the high-pressure phase.
+We have further constructed a counterpart model for the low-pressure phase based on the corresponding DFT calculation, which is given in Sec.~2.4 of the SM~\cite{SM}, leading to very similar results in the presence of electron correlations.

-\textit{Discussion and conclusion.~}In a previous study on the correlation effects of the bilayer two-orbital Hubbard model for La$_3$Ni$_2$O$_7$, we further simplified the problem by projecting out the higher-energy antibonding $z^2$ orbital.
+In a previous study~\cite{Liao_PRB_2023} on the correlation effects of the bilayer two-orbital Hubbard model for La$_3$Ni$_2$O$_7$, we further simplified the problem by projecting out the higher-energy antibonding $z^2$ orbital.
 The calculation reported here is crucial, as it allows us to study the $N=3$ system from a broader perspective of varying $N$.
 We find the correlations in the antibonding $z^2$ orbital to be stronger than its bonding counterpart at $N=3$ (see Fig.~\ref{Fig:1}{\bf b}).
 This is because, when this orbital is allowed to be active, its high energy nature demands a narrower bandwidth for the kinetic energy to be minimized.
-Nonetheless, we find robustly strong orbital selectivity, and we are able to understand this surprising result in the framework of our newly proposed global phase diagram ({\it c.f.} Fig.~\ref{Fig:1}{\bf a}).
+This effect causes some quantitative differences from previous study such as the size of the Fermi pockets and the onsite $U$ value for the OSMP.
+Nonetheless, we find robustly strong orbital selectivity, and we are able to understand this surprising result in the framework of the global phase diagram proposed here ({\it c.f.} Fig.~\ref{Fig:1}{\bf a}).

 A recent experiment~\cite{Hwang_Nature_2024} on the La$_3$Ni$_2$O$_7$ thin film showed that O$_3$ annealing can turn the insulating sample to metallic (and becomes superconducting under cooling), accompanied by a valence increase of the Ni ion.
 The trend of the resistivity and valence changes can be well understood within our proposed global phase diagram: The annealing effectively increases the doping level, pushing the system away from the parent MI to a metal with strong orbital-selective correlations.